ArthurClemens/primer_live/doc-extra/menus-and-dialogs.md

 - `on_cancel` - `Phoenix.LiveView.JS` command to configure the closing/cancel event of the component, for example: `on_cancel={JS.navigate(~p"/posts")}`.
 - `is_show` - Sets the display state of the component.
 Control conditional display by using Phoenix's `:if` attribute.
 - `is_show_on_mount` - Displays the component on mount without fade-in transition.
 Control conditional display by using Phoenix's `:if` attribute.
 See [Conditional state](#conditional-state) below for details.
-- `show_state` - Use when the component is already displayed, and should be persisted when navigating to another LiveViews (for example to hide the component with a transition after having navigated to a new route).
-This method does require that the component is available on the other LiveView page, so it is best suited for "global" components such as navigation panels and app header menus.
+- `show_state` - Use when the component is already displayed, and should be persisted when navigating to another LiveViews.
+See [Persisting dialogs and drawers](#persisting-dialogs-and-drawers) below.
 - `status_callback_selector` - Receiver to get status callback events.
 Events are passed from the Prompt hook using `pushEventTo`.

 ## Generated HTML